fltk/fltk/README.CMake.txt

 libraries.
 Thus, you may have to add fltk_images, fltk_gl, etc…

-Note: the variable FLTK_USE_FILE used to include another file in previous FLTK versions was deprecated since FLTK 1.3.4 and will be removed in FLTK 1.4.0 (this version) or later (maybe 1.4.1 or 1.4.2).
+Note: the variable FLTK_USE_FILE used to include another file in previous FLTK versions was deprecated since FLTK 1.3.4 and has been removed in FLTK 1.4.0.

  3.3  Building a Program Using Fluid Files